psmsmets/PyVDMS/README.rst

     request.status

-Or a full overview.
+Or an overview.

 .. code-block:: python3

     request

-The logs of the `nms_client` request are wrapped in the object as well.
+The full logs of the `nms_client` request are wrapped in the object as well.

 .. code-block:: python3

-    request.log
+    print(request.logs)

 Re-send the request and only change the station (or any other variable).

 .. code-block:: python3

     request.message.station='I37*'
-    request.submit()
+    result = request.submit()

 Client